sdbbs/sigrok_pulseview_combine_merge/README.md

 # Example for combining sigrok .sr files

-As of PulseView 0.5.0-git-9d307c6 / libsigrok 0.6.0-git-d7df9dc, there is no facility, that would allow combining captures from .sr files.
+As of PulseView 0.5.0-git-9d307c6 / libsigrok 0.6.0-git-d7df9dc, there seems to be no facility, that would allow combining captures from .sr files.

-For instance, in Audacity, which is an audio editor, but shares the visualisation of waveform tracks with PulseView, if the user does File/Import/Audio... once at first, a new session will be opened, and the audio tracks from the file will be added to this session.
+For instance, in Audacity, - which is an audio editor, but shares the visualisation of waveform tracks with PulseView, - if the user does File/Import/Audio... once at first, a new session will be opened, and the audio tracks from the file will be added to this session.
 If the user then does File/Import/Audio... a second time, importing a second file, then the tracks from the second file will be added to the track list of the session - creating a session that contains the combination of the audio tracks from both files.

 However, if the user does something similar in PulseView - a new session will be opened for each import, thereby making it impossible to create a session which contains waveforms/data from multiple files.